AI-based separation of turbulence from coherent background flows in decaying hydrodynamic turbulence: Application to Decaying Hydrodynamic Turbulence

 As a complementary and physically transparent diagnostic, we examine the time evolution of the turbulent-band energy inferred from the input and AI-recovered fields.
 The turbulent energy is defined as

 with $Lk_{\rm inj}/2\pi=8$, and is normalized by its value at the earliest available time.
 Although the input field contains both coherent and turbulent components, restricting the spectral integration to $k\ge k_{\rm inj}$ ensures that the measured energy predominantly traces the turbulent contribution.
-As shown in Fig. \ref{fig:f8}, the turbulent energy extracted from the AI-recovered field exhibits a decay trend that closely follows that of the input field over the entire interval $t\le 0.5$.
-Both curves show a rapid early-time decay followed by a more gradual decline at later times, indicating that the model captures the overall temporal evolution of the turbulent energy despite increasing spectral overlap between coherent and turbulent structures.
-The systematic offset between the two curves, with the recovered energy remaining slightly higher at late times, is consistent with residual contamination from large-scale components and does not indicate a qualitative mismatch in the decay behavior.
+As shown in Fig.~\ref{fig:f8}, the turbulent energy extracted from three independently trained AI models with different random initializations exhibits a decay trend that closely follows that of the input field over the entire interval $t\le0.5$.
+All three AI curves remain very similar to each other, indicating that the recovered turbulent-energy evolution is robust to stochastic variations in model initialization.
+Both the input and AI-recovered curves show a rapid early-time decay followed by a more gradual decline at later times, indicating that the model captures the overall temporal evolution of the turbulent energy despite increasing spectral overlap between coherent and turbulent structures.
+The recovered energy remains slightly higher than the input at late times, which is consistent with residual contamination from large-scale components and does not indicate a qualitative mismatch in the decay behavior.
 These results demonstrate that, while the separation becomes increasingly ambiguous at later stages, the AI model robustly tracks the global energy decay of the turbulent band in a physically meaningful manner.